kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **GenoHaradan Visor**
 - This is the reward for turning in the Rulan bounty to Hulas.
 Rulan appears in the Upper Shadowlands on Kashyyyk.
 This bounty is only unlocked after turning in either Lorgal or Zuulan's bounties.

+**Hulas's GenoHaradan Mesh Armor**
+- This requires killing and looting Hulas, which can only be done by completing at least four of the five GenoHaradan quests: either Lorgal or Zuulan, and all of Ithorak, Vorn, and Rulan.
+After challenging Hulas on Manaan, he will then ambush you in the Dune Sea.

 **ICE Breaker**
 - This is granted by the Rodian Prisoner on the Prison Block level of the Leviathan in exchange for freeing him from his cell.